Mud (2012 film): Release

+Home media

+Lionsgate Home Entertainment released Mud on DVD and Blu-ray on August 6, 2013.
+The releases included an audio commentary with writer-director Jeff Nichols, the featurette "A Very Personal Tale: Writing and Directing Mud," and several making-of featurettes.
+Home video sales generated an estimated $9.46 million in domestic revenue.

 Reception

 Box office

 The film opened in a limited release on April 26, 2013, in 363 theaters and grossed $2,215,891 with an average of $6,104 per theater and ranking #11 at the box office.
-The film then expanding on May 10, 2013, and grossed $2,538,599, with an average of $2,980 per theater, ranking number eight at the box office.
+The film then expanded on May 10, 2013, and grossed $2,538,599, with an average of $2,980 per theater, ranking number eight at the box office.
 The film ended up earning $21,590,086 in North America and $11,023,087 in other markets for a worldwide total of $32,613,173, against a $10 million budget.

 Critical response

 Mud received positive reviews from critics.
-On Rotten Tomatoes the film has an approval rating of 97% based on 186 reviews, with an average rating of 7.8/10.
+On Rotten Tomatoes the film has an approval rating of 97% based on 183 reviews, with an average rating of 7.8/10.
 The site's critical consensus reads, "Bolstered by a strong performance from Matthew McConaughey in the title role, Mud offers an engaging Southern drama that manages to stay sweet and heartwarming without being sappy."
 On Metacritic, the film has a score of 76 out of 100 based on 35 critics, indicating "generally favorable reviews".

 David Denby, writing in The New Yorker, praised the director: "Nichols has developed a talent for intimacy and for continuous tension—he could be developing into one of the great movie storytellers...[the film, as a whole] plays with a depth and psychological acuteness almost never found in our movies anymore."
 Quoting The Wrap's report that the film played very strongly in the South, Godfrey Cheshire writes that he was not surprised: "Mud is the best Southern film I've seen in ages."
 Singling out McConaughey's performance, The Village Voice described it as "the latest in McConaughey's campaign for reconsideration as a great American actor".

+Roger Ebert awarded the film 3.5 out of 4 stars, writing that Mud "never comes unmoored from reality or drifts off into lazy abstraction and cliché.
+Nichols’ eye for particulars, his feel for the characters and landscapes (and waterscapes), is so vivid you feel you could get bit by a mosquito or a water moccasin if you’re not careful."